-Smoking rates among U.S. adults have hit an all-time low, new estimates say.
+Smoking rates among U.S. adults have hit an all-time low, according to new federal data.

-Approximately 14% of American adults said they were smokers last year, according to data from the Centers for Disease Control and Prevention’s National Center for Health Statistics (NCHS).
-While that’s still a significant number, encompassing more than 30 million Americans, it’s down from 16% the year before and roughly 20% in 2006.
-It’s also a significant drop-off from rates recorded around 50 years ago, which topped 40% by some estimates.
+Approximately 14% of American adults said they were smokers last year, according to data from the Centers for Disease Control and Prevention.
+While that’s still a significant number, encompassing about 34 million Americans, it’s the lowest rate recorded since the National Health Interview Survey (NHIS) began collecting data about cigarette use in 1965.
+Smoking rates have declined by 67% since then, according to the CDC.

 More from TIME

 Smoking is also on the decline among kids and teenagers.
 Just 7.6% of high school students and 2.1% of middle school students reported using cigarettes in 2017, according to recent CDC data.
 That’s down from roughly 16% and 4%, respectively, in 2011.

 The waning popularity of cigarettes is a win for public health, since smoking is associated with health risks ranging from lung cancer to heart disease, but the CDC’s report shows that almost a fifth of Americans still use some kind of tobacco product.
 Cigarettes remain the most popular, followed by cigars (3.8% of Americans), e-cigarettes (2.8%), smokeless tobacco (2.1%) and pipes (1%).

 The rise of e-cigarettes, particularly among young people, has some public health experts concerned.
 E-cigarettes are now the most commonly used tobacco product among both high school and middle school students, according to the CDC.
 Around 12% of high schoolers vaped in 2017, data shows, compared to about 3% of U.S. adults as of 2016.